BiGCAT-UM/INTOXICOM_Workshop_1/paper/paper.md

 For the FAIR Implementation Profiles (FIPs), we first looked at the FIP mini questionnaire.
 During the workshop [@RAa-SA1rYr], two FIPs were
-started: The first FIP was developed for AOPs and the second FIP was developed for toxiconomics.
+started: The first FIP was developed for AOPs and the second FIP was developed for toxicogenomics.
 Generally, filling out the FIP template was not found to be easy and both FIPs left a lot of questions unanswered.
 The in-progress FIPs can be accessed at [@citesAsEvidence:Lynch2024c], to be picked up at a later point in time.
 As part of this FIP Introduction event, also the FIP wizard (<https://fip-wizard.ds-wizard.org/>) was briefly demonstrated, as it gives more context to the different FAIR principles and their corresponding FERs.

 ### Adverse Outcome Pathways FIP